-Diabetes also increases your risk of having glaucoma, cataracts, and other eye problems.
+Diabetes also increases the chance of having glaucoma, cataracts, and other eye problems.

-Diabetic retinopathy is caused by damage to blood vessels of the retina.
+Diabetic retinopathy is caused by damage from diabetes to blood vessels of the retina.
 The retina is the layer of tissue at the back of the inner eye.
-It changes light and images that enter the eye into nerve signals that are sent to the brain.
+It changes light and images that enter the eye into nerve signals, which are sent to the brain.

-The chance of getting retinopathy and having a more severe form is greater when:
+The chance of developing retinopathy and having a more severe form is higher when:

 Symptoms of diabetic retinopathy include:

-If you have the early stage of diabetic retinopathy (nonproliferative), your health care provider may see:
+If you have the early stage of diabetic retinopathy (nonproliferative), the eye doctor may see:

-If you have more advanced retinopathy (proliferative), your health care provider may see:
+If you have advanced retinopathy (proliferative), the eye doctor may see:

-People with the earlier form (nonproliferative) of diabetic retinopathy may not need treatment.
-However, they should be closely followed by an eye doctor who is trained to treat diabetic eye diseases.
+People with early diabetic retinopathy may not need treatment.
+But they should be closely followed by an eye doctor who is trained to treat diabetic eye diseases.

 Once your eye doctor notices new blood vessels growing in your retina (neovascularization) or you develop macular edema, treatment is usually needed.